jspecify/jspecify/docs/user-guide.md

 JSpecify annotations effectively.
 Here we'll cover a few details you probably won't need to know.

-### Type annotation syntax
+### Type-use annotation syntax

-There are a couple of places where the syntax of type annotations like `@Nullable` is counterintuitive.
+There are a couple of places where the syntax of type-use annotations like `@Nullable` may be surprising.

-1. For a nested type like `Map.Entry`, if you want to say that the value can be null then the syntax is `Map.@Nullable Entry`.
+1. For a nested static type like `Map.Entry`, if you want to say that the value can be null then the syntax is `Map.@Nullable Entry`.
 You can often avoid dealing with this by importing the nested type directly, but in this case `import java.util.Map.Entry` might be undesirable because `Entry` is such a common type name.

 1. For an array type, if you want to say that the _elements_ of the array can be null then the syntax is `@Nullable String[]`.
 If you want to say that the _array itself_ can be null then the syntax is `String @Nullable []`.
 And if both the elements and the array itself can be null, the syntax is `@Nullable String @Nullable []`.

+A good way to remember this is that it is the thing right after `@Nullable` that can be null.
+It is the `Entry` that can be null in `Map.@Nullable Entry`, not the `Map`.
+It is the `String` that can be null in `@Nullable String[]` and it is the `[]`, meaning the array, that can be null in `String
+@Nullable []`.

 ### Wildcard bounds